How Emotionally Unavailable Parents Shape Your Childhood

 - Tendency to shut down or withdraw during conflicts or disagreements.

-Children of emotionally unavailable parents can cause psychosomatic symptoms, internalizing and externalizing symptoms, delays in development, and decreased mental health.
+Children of emotionally unavailable parents can experience psychosomatic symptoms, internalizing and externalizing symptoms, delays in development, and decreased mental health.
 Below are some signs your parents were emotionally unavailable;

 - Low self-esteem